dbrussee/B2/README.md

 # Dialogs

-In general there is a B library feature that starts with **Note:** All dialogs are "modal" unless otherwise indicated.
+**Note:** All dialogs are "modal" unless otherwise indicated.
 "Modal" in this situation means that the dialog will block access for the user to any content in the window other than the dialog itself, so the user must interact with the dialog by closing it before they can interact with any other content.
-Other javascript code may still make changes to the content that exists "below" the say dialog while it is displayed.
+Other javascript code may still make changes to the content that exists "below" the dialog while it is displayed.

 ## `say`
 The B library `say` method is NOT defined inside the B library domain.
-This was done because it was meant to be used very commonly, so it made sense to make the actual method simple to implement.
+This was done because it was meant to be used frequently, so it made sense to make the actual method simple to implement.

 General Syntax:<br>
 `say(msg, [title], [callback], [height], [width])`